 People who experience constipation may find that drinking sparkling water helps relieve their symptoms.

-In a two-week study in 40 elderly people who had suffered strokes, average bowel movement frequency nearly doubled in the group that drank carbonated water compared to the group that drank tap water.
+In a 2-week study in 40 older individuals who had experienced a stroke, average bowel movement frequency nearly doubled in the group that drank carbonated water, compared with the group that drank tap water.

 There’s also evidence that sparkling water may improve other symptoms of indigestion, including stomach pain.

-Summary Carbonated water has benefits for digestion.
-It may improve swallowing, increase feelings of fullness and reduce constipation.
+Carbonated water has benefits for digestion.
+It may improve swallowing, increase feelings of fullness, and reduce constipation.

 Many people believe that carbonated beverages are bad for bones because of their high acid content.
 However, research suggests the carbonation isn’t to blame.

 Unlike carbonated water and clear soda, cola drinks contain a lot of phosphorus.

 The researchers proposed that the cola drinkers may have been consuming too much phosphorus and insufficient calcium, providing a potential risk factor for bone loss.

 Animal research suggests carbonated water may even improve bone health.